derdilla/personal-website/derdilla.com/content/blog/size-aosp14.md

++++
+title = "How many lines of code are in Android 14?" description = "Here is how I found out that the AOSP has in fact nearly 200 million lines of code and comments." date = 2024-08-23 template = "blog-entry.html"
++++

 You probably came here because you searched for how much code on your device runs.
 The rough answer is 66 million for explanations why putting a number on this is misleading read the next section.
 If you want to explore explore the data yourself there are two more detailed sections below.

 ## To be Android or not to be Android